fmichonneau/2016-06-15-UFII-fellowship/application.md

 still not applicable across diverse groups of animals given that genomes are larger than in bacteria, and most animal taxa do not have genomes available.

-I propose to develop new informatic tools and open-source software to assign taxon names to protein-coding DNA sequences generated in metabarcoding studies.
+I propose to develop new tools and open-source software to assign taxon names to protein-coding DNA sequences generated in metabarcoding studies.
 I will test the performance and accuracy of these tools on simulated datasets, and on metabarcoding datasets generated from marine communities.
 This research is interdisciplinary and integrates biodiversity informatics, evolutionary biology, ecology, and statistics.

 Over the course of this project, I will work on three goals: